MIT 4.550/4.570 Computation Design Lab

 * Limited enrollment: 8-12 students

-* Spring 2024 class may include an optional field trip component (TBA)
+* Spring 2025 class does not include any field trip component

 * Homepage: https://cat2.mit.edu/4.570